-- Child Protection and Safeguarding Policy
+- Child protection and safeguarding

 - Staff Discipline and Grievance Policies.

-- Whistleblowing Policy
+- Whistleblowing Policy.

+- Parent carer code of conduct

 2. Definitions

 For the purpose of this policy, a "complaint" can be defined as 'an expression of dissatisfaction' towards the actions taken or a perceived lack of action taken.